salilbhadauria/scorpious/README.md

 #  scorpius
 Automated deployment for DeepCortex platform

-Prior to deployment you must make sure the Terms and Services for the CentOS 7.3 base image in the AWS marketplace have been accepted.
+Prior to deployment you must make sure the Terms and Services for the base image in the AWS marketplace have been accepted in necessary.
 You can do this by spinning up a temporary machine using this AMI from within the AWS console.
 This process will ask you to accept the Terms and Services. (note: this can currently only be done through the console and not the cli or other tool)

 ### Docker deployment